Navalny's Arrest Adds to Tension Between Russia and the West

 Russian Foreign Minister Sergey Lavrov said Monday the stream of reactions to Navalny’s arrest by Western officials reflects an attempt “to divert attention from the crisis of the Western model of development.”

-The prisons service said he would be held in custody until a court rules on his case.
-No date for a court appearance was immediately announced.
-The service earlier said that it would seek to have Navalny serve his 3 1/2-year sentence behind bars.
+“Navalny’s case has received a foreign policy dimension artificially and without any foundation,” Lavrov said, arguing that his detention was a prerogative of Russian law enforcement agencies that explained their action.
+“It’s a matter of observing the law,” he added.

-Navalny, 44, President Vladimir Putin’s most prominent and determined foe, brushed off concerns about arrest as he boarded his flight in Berlin.
+Navalny, 44, President Vladimir Putin’s most prominent and determined foe, brushed off concerns about arrest as he boarded his flight in Berlin on Sunday.

 “It’s impossible.
 I’m an innocent man,” he said.